DataMeow12/islamic-crowdfunding/README.md

 ## File Structure
 - islamic_crowdfunding_success_prediction.ipynb → main notebook
+- requirements.txt → List of Python dependencies required to run the notebook.
 - data/ → (not included in repo, ignored via .gitignore)

 ## How to Run